Multisync monitor: History

 Early home computers output video to ordinary televisions or composite monitors, utilizing television display standards such as NTSC, PAL or SECAM.
 These display standards had fixed scan rates, and only used the vertical and horizontal sync pulses embedded in the video signals to ensure synchronization, not to set the actual scan rates.

 Early dedicated computer monitors still often relied on fixed scan rates.
 IBM's original 1981 PC, for instance, was sold with a choice of two video cards (MDA and CGA) which were intended for use with custom IBM monitors which still used fixed scan rates.
 The CGA timings were identical to NTSC television, whereas the MDA card used a custom timing for higher resolution to provide better text quality.
 Early Macintosh monitors also used fixed scan rates.

 In 1984, IBM's EGA added a second resolution which necessitated the use of a monitor supporting two scan rates, the original CGA rate as well as a second scan rate for the new video modes.
 This monitor as well as others that could be manually switched between these two sync rates were known as dual-scan displays.

-The NEC Multisync was released in 1985 for use with the IBM PC, supporting a wide range of sync frequencies including those for CGA, EGA, various extended forms of those standards marketed by third party vendors, and standards yet to be released.
+The NEC Multisync was released in 1985 for use with the IBM PC, supporting a wide range of sync frequencies including those for CGA, EGA, PGC, various extended forms of those standards marketed by third party vendors, and standards yet to be released.

 IBM's 1987 VGA standard, in turn, expanded to three fixed scan rates.
 At this point, PC and Mac owners with multiple graphics cards required unique monitors for each of them, and by the late 80s all of the below computer video standards required monitors which supported a small number of specific frequencies: